OlleMattsson/yijing/src/static/iching.md

 <a name="56"></a>
-56. Lü / The Wanderer
+56. LÃ¼ / The Wanderer

 above LI THE CLINGING, FIRE
-below KêN KEEPING STILL, MOUNTAIN
+below KÃªN KEEPING STILL, MOUNTAIN

-the mountain, Kên, stands still; above it fire, Li, flames up and does not tarry.
+the mountain, KÃªn, stands still; above it fire, Li, flames up and does not tarry.
 Therefore the two trigrams do not stay together.
 Strange lands and separation are the wanderer's lot.
 When a man is a wanderer and stranger, he should not be gruff nor overbearing.
 He has